James Anderson (cricketer): 2009: West Indies

 From Lord's, the teams moved to Chester-le-Street for the second and final Test of the series.
 England again won the toss and chose to bat, and proceeded to dominate the West Indies bowling attack, amassing 569–6 declared.
 Anderson was sent in at the end of the first day in his role as night-watchman to protect Pietersen.
 Batting with Alastair Cook, they made a partnership of 44, Anderson hitting 14 of them to extend his run of innings without a duck in Test cricket.
 Later on day three, he was given the ball as England set out to take 20 West Indian wickets and secure match victory.
-Anderson found some significant swing in the cloudy conditions there, and proceeded to skittle through the West Indies top order, taking the first three wickets (including Gayle again) leaving the West Indies on 68/3.
+Anderson found some significant swing in the cloudy conditions there, and proceeded to skittle through the West Indies top order, taking the first three wickets (including Gayle again) and leaving the West Indies on 68/3.
 Two late strikes secured Anderson a five-wicket haul, his first in 19 innings since his 7-wicket haul against New Zealand at Trent Bridge the previous summer.
 Anderson went on to take 4 further wickets after the West Indies were asked to follow-on (for the second time in the series) and England went on to win by an innings and 83 runs.
 With nine wickets in the match for 125 runs, Anderson was named the Man of the Match, only the second time in his career he had achieved this in a Test match.

 The first match of the following ODI series at Headingley was abandoned due to heavy rain, leaving two One-Day matches to be played.
 Anderson was named in the England squad for the series, and was selected for both matches.
 In the first match at Bristol, he bowled six overs for nineteen, with one maiden, but finished wicketless as the West Indies were bowled out for 160.
 England went on to win the match by six wickets, meaning Anderson was not needed to bat.
 Neither was he required to bat in the last match of the tour as England scored 328/7 from their 50 overs.
 Although Anderson went at a run a ball in reply, conceding 58 from 9.4 overs, he took three wickets including the last of the match (that of Sulieman Benn) as the West Indies fell 58 runs short, sealing a 2–0 victory for England in both the Test and ODI series.